The Eastern European market potential for coffee

 Large instant coffee market, but fresh coffee taking over

 Eastern European countries, much like Ireland and the United Kingdom, have high shares of instant coffee consumption.
 On average, about 24% of the coffee consumed in Eastern Europe is instant coffee, compared to 11% on average in other parts of Europe.
-Estonia is an exception in this region, with an instant coffee market share of only 3%.
 Most instant coffee brands use low-quality Robusta coffee beans.
+As such, the Eastern European market remains a key destination for Robustas.

 Coffee pods and capsules also use fresh ground coffee, a growing market in Western Europe.
 However, the use of fresh ground coffee in pods in Eastern Europe, compared to the total volume of coffee, reached the lowest shares in all of Europe.
-In Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovenia these shares ranged between 0% and 2%.
-In the Czech Republic, on the other hand, consumption of coffee pods is slowly taking off.
-Starbucks, for example, introduced a line of coffee pods and capsules in Czech supermarkets in 2019.
+In Hungary, Poland, Romania and Slovenia these shares ranged between 0% and 2%.
+Nevertheless, the use of coffee pods and capsules is growing in most markets, including in Romania.
+In the Czech Republic, coffee pods are already much more popular, as result of the introduction of a line of coffee pods and capsules by Starbucks in Czech supermarkets in 2019, for instance.

 Increasing interest in specialty coffee in Eastern Europe